aerdman1/henryhowler/docs/Ancestors/capt-henry-sophia/sophia-henrys-niece-article.md

 Sophia Clarice Newton Ward, the niece and namesake of Capt.
 Henry’s wife Sophia.

-This website chronicles the life of shirt-tail Henry relatives in Wisconsin.
+<Anchor label="This website chronicles the life of shirt-tail Henry relatives in Wisconsin." target="_blank" href="https://sites.rootsweb.com/~reubnewt/NewtWeb/SophiaN_1862/SophiaN_B.htm#:~:text=By%20Myron%20L.,standing%2C%20near%20the%20Methodist%20Church.">This website chronicles the life of shirt-tail Henry relatives in Wisconsin.</Anchor>

 Newton Family of Wisconsin site